Professional wrestling throws: Belly-to-back inverted mat slam

-From a position in which the opponent is bent forward against the wrestler's midsection, the wrestler grabs around his or her opponent's midsection and lifts so that the opponent is held upside down, facing in the same direction as the wrestler.
-The wrestler then hooks both arms of the opponent using his or her legs, and then falls forward planting the opponent's body into the mat face-first.
+From a position in which the opponent is bent forward against the wrestler's midsection, the wrestler grabs around their opponent's midsection and lifts so that the opponent is held upside down, facing in the same direction as the wrestler.
+The wrestler then hooks both arms of the opponent using their legs, and then falls forward planting the opponent's body into the mat face-first.
 The move often sees the wrestler keep their legs hooked under the arms of the opponent after hitting the move, using the underhooking technique to turn the opponent on to their back into a Rana style pinning position.
 This move was innovated by Col. DeBeers and was made famous by A.J.
 Styles, who refers to the move as the Styles Clash.
 Styles performs the maneuver with a variation, as seen in the photos to the right: he does not hook the opponent's arms before performing the slam, but takes two steps and moves his legs in front of the opponent's arms enabling him to use his legs to cover the shoulders for a pin.
 This variant is later utilized by former WWE Diva Michelle McCool, who referred to the move as the Faith Breaker.
-Cesaro uses a variation called the Neutralizer where he grapevines the opponents leg with his arm similar to a cradle piledriver.
+Claudio Castagnoli uses a variation called the Neutralizer where he grapevines the opponents leg with his arm similar to a cradle piledriver.
 El Phantasmo uses a cross-arm Variation called CRII, where he lifts his opponent up and he lets him fall face first into the mat.

+Cobra clutch mat slam

+In this standing version of the normal mat slam, the wrestler stands behind the opponent and uses one arm to place the opponent in a half nelson.
+The wrestler then uses their free arm to pull the opponent's arm (the same arm to which the wrestler is applying the half nelson) across the face of the opponent.
+The wrestler then locks their hand to their wrist behind the opponent's neck.
+The wrestler then pulls back, releasing the hold to force the back of the opponent's head into the mat.
+Drew McIntyre used a variation of the move earlier in his career in which after placing and holding the opponent in the cobra clutch, saw him walk the opponent backwards to bounce them of the ropes forcing them forwards to then slam them on the back of their head for greater force.

 Double underhook mat slam

-The wrestler faces an opponent, overhooks both arms, and then pivots 180° so that the opponent is facing upwards with his or her head pressed against the upper back or under an arm of the wrestler.
+The wrestler faces an opponent, overhooks both arms, and then pivots 180° so that the opponent is facing upwards with their head pressed against the upper back or under an arm of the wrestler.
 The wrestler then drops down to their back, driving the back of the opponent's head and neck into the mat.